-Sym-bionic Titan is a series that was unfortunately cancelled before it even had a chance to establish itself in the world of animated television.
-Created by the legendary Genndy Tartakovsky, who is also responsible for bringing us Dexter’s Laboratory and Samurai Jack, the series was extremely promising.
-But because it only lived through a short 20-episode run, it wasn’t able to establish a strong enough fan base to successfully protest its demise.
+Sym-bionic Titan is an American animated series that was unfortunately cancelled before it even had a chance to establish itself.
+Created by the legendary Genndy Tartakovsky, who is also responsible for the creation and production of Dexter’s Laboratory and Samurai Jack, Sym-bionic Titan was extremely promising.
+But because it only lived through a short 20-episode run, it wasn’t able to establish a strong enough fan base to successfully protest against its cancellation.

-The series premiered on Cartoon Network and continued to play on it’s Adult Swim segment; the home of animated series that are targeted at older audience members such as Rick & Morty and Bob’s Burgers.
+The series premiered on Cartoon Network and continued to air on it’s Adult Swim segment, the home of animated series that are targeted at older audience members broadcasted alongside shows like Rick & Morty and Bob’s Burgers.
 So naturally, it’s audience mostly consisted of teenagers and young adults.
-What’s great about Sym-bionic Titan is that it is character-driven above all else.
-These three individuals are tossed into their current dynamic during the start of the series, so we as the audience get to know them as they get to know each other (which is a positive comment I’ve made about Star vs. the Forces of Evil, however Ilana, Lance, and Octus’ dynamic is much more complicated).
+What’s great about Sym-bionic Titan is that it’s character-driven above all else.
+The three protagonists are forced into their current dynamic during the start of the series, so we as the audience get to know them as they get to know each other; a connection that mirrors Star and Marco’s initial relationship in Star vs. the Forces of Evil; however Ilana, Lance, and Octus’ dynamic is much more complicated.

 Let’s review what we know about the series so far: